maxdetal/Motatel/README.md

-# Motatel by Max DetaL'
+# Motatel by Max DetaL

 **Hold media keys to seek.
 Tap to skip.**